 These core Autism symptoms are persistent throughout an individual’s life but will differ in severity according to various factors, including age, the presence of a learning disability or other comorbid conditions, and any therapy or treatment.

-Social Interaction – one trait of the autistic spectrum is finding it difficult to build and maintain friendships, work in teams and know how to manage social situations.
+One of the signs of Autism and Asperger’s is social interaction - finding it difficult to build and maintain friendships, work in teams and know how to manage social situations.

-A trait that is common across the autism spectrum is something known as ‘restricted, repetitive’ behaviour.
-This can show in several ways –
+A characteristic that is common across the Autism spectrum is something known as ‘restricted, repetitive’ behaviour.
+This can show in several ways:

 Restricted interests or activities are interests or hobbies that are unusual in their intensity, content or the amount of time they absorb, particularly when they lack a social aspect.